Golden Age of Argentine cinema: 1990–present: Renewal and growth

 Homero Cárpena as Pocholo in Los tres berretines (1933), identified by film historian Adrián Melo as the first portrayal of a queer character in Argentine cinema.
 Research like Melo's were part of a renewal of Argentine film studies in the 2000s.

-The great turning point in classical Argentine film studies came in the 1990s, when many new scholarship on Argentine cinema began to appear, and although the classical period did not appear as the most studied, the texts still multiplied exponentially.
+A turning point in classical Argentine film studies came in the 1990s, when much new scholarship on Argentine cinema began to appear, and although the classical period did not appear as the most studied, the texts still multiplied exponentially.
 These new texts avoided the stance of classical historiography, which viewed the history of Argentine cinema as a succession of notable films and events.
 They also introduced semiotic or structuralist tools to the analysis of films, which until then had been based on summarizing their plots.
 The publication in 1992 of the book Cine argentino.
 La otra historia, compiled by Sergio Wolf, was pivotal and inaugurated this new renovating stage, with texts deliberately questioning the traditional narratives of Argentine cinema.
 The studies from this period were characterized by not being all-encompassing but rather by focusing on specific themes selected based on different theoretical or methodological criteria.
 With the arrival of the 21st century came the publication of Cine argentino, industria y clasicismo (2000), a comprehensive two-volume work edited by Claudio España.
 This influential collective research delved deeply into the classical era of Argentine film production from 1933 to 1956.

 Since the early 2000s, studies on classical Argentine cinema have undergone a significant transformation, as the longstanding disregard or indifference toward this era gave way to renewed interest from scholars who have approached it with an unprecedented level of theoretical and methodological rigor.
 These texts demonstrate different levels of focus on specific topics from the period, emphasizing the importance of introducing new questions and perspectives that were overlooked in traditional accounts, rather than simply rewriting the classical past.
 Examples include Horacio Campodónico's political-economic analysis (2005), Ana Laura Lusnich's study of the "social-folkloric drama" genre (2005), and Adrián Melo's research on LGBT representations in Argentine cinema (2009).
 The fields of cultural studies and transnational studies further enriched the exploration of classical Argentine cinema.
-In the realm of the former, Matthew Karush published a book in 2012 that examined classical Argentine cinema as part of the "mass cultural commodities", understanding the convergence of media industries as a phenomenon of meaning within the films themselves.
+In the realm of the former, Matthew B. Karush published a book in 2012 that examined classical Argentine cinema as part of the "mass cultural commodities", understanding the convergence of media industries as a phenomenon of meaning within the films themselves.
 Transnational studies, on the other hand, opened up new problems in the comparative study of the Argentine classical era with that of other countries, notably Mexico.
 Most recently, several historians identified with the New Cinema History movement—which analyzes cinema as a social phenomenon—have studied the audiences and filmgoing experiences of classical Argentine cinema, aspects until then unexplored by national film scholarship.